jesusyegres/jesusyegres/README.md

 - 👋 Hi, I’m @jesusyegres
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... mobile apps
 - 🌱 I’m currently learning ... iOS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jesusyegres@icloud.com